Joshfairhead/systematics/README.md

 ### Development Setup
 1. Install Rust: https://rustup.rs/
 2. Clone the repository
-3. Run `cargo test` to ensure everything works (should see 44 tests pass)
+3. Run `cargo test --package systematics-cli` to ensure everything works (should see 48 tests pass)
-4. Run `cargo run` to test the CLI interface
+4. Run `cargo run --bin systematics` to test the CLI interface

 ### Code Quality Standards
 - **Schema-Based Design**: All new structures must use the unified schema architecture